-Teams of up to 15 people compete for laps swum and money raised.
+Teams compete for laps swum and money raised.
 Each team must have a swimmer in the water for the entire 24 hours.

 Each team member has an online fundraising page and raises money from family, friends and colleagues.
 They can receive one-off donations, be sponsored for the number of laps they do or host their own fundraising event to add to their total.
 It is entirely up to each participant to decide how they will fundraise.